matrix-org/matrix.org/content/legal/privacy-notice.md

 #### 2.1.3 Data portability

 Under GDPR you have a right to request a copy of your data in a commonly-accepted format.
-If you would like a copy of your data, please send a request over Matrix to dpo@matrix.org.
+If you would like a copy of your data, please send a request over Matrix to <dpo@matrix.org>.
 In the future we will provide a better interface for this!

 #### 2.2 What Information Do You Collect About Me and Why?

 The information we collect is purely for the purpose of providing your communication service via Matrix.
 We do **not** profile users or their data on the Service.

 Be aware that while we do not profile users on the Service, third party Matrix clients may gather usage data.

-#### 2.2.1 Information you provide to us:
+#### 2.2.1 Information you provide to us

 We collect information about you when you input it into the Service or otherwise provide it directly to us.

 #### 2.2.1.1 Account and profile information

 We collect information about you when you register for an account.
 This information is kept to a minimum on purpose, and is restricted to:

 * Username
 * Password
 * Display Name (if you choose to provide one)
 * Your email address (if you choose to provide it)
 * Your verified telephone number (if you choose to provide it)
 * Your username and password is used to authenticate your access to the Service and to uniquely identify you within the Service.
-* Your password is stored until you change it or your account is deactivated (see 2.5 for details on how passwords are handled securely).
+* Your password hashes stored until your account is deactivated (see 2.6 for details on how passwords are handled securely).
 Your username is stored indefinitely to avoid account recycling.
+* When you've registered your account and what SSO links you might have (i.e. 'Facebook ID', 'Google ID', etc.)
+* Type of account (i.e. free or paid)

+Additionally, we collect data associated with each of your sessions, specifically:

+* When it was created
+* When it finished (so we retain 'finished' sessions)
+* When it was last active
+* The last seen IP for it
+* the user agent we saw when it got created
+* which client you used

-* Your email address and/or telephone number, if you choose to provide them, are used so that other users can look up your Matrix ID from these identifiers.
+Your email address and/or telephone number, if you choose to provide them, are used so that other users can look up your Matrix ID from these identifiers via the Matrix.org Identity Server.
 We will also use your email address to let you reset your password if you forget it, and to send you notifications about missed messages from users trying to contact you on Matrix if you enable the option.
 We may also send you infrequent urgent messages about platform updates.

 #### 2.2.1.2 Content you provide through using the Service